netbirdio/netbird/README.md

   [Coturn](https://github.com/coturn/coturn) is the one that has been successfully used for STUN and TURN in Wiretrustee setups.

 ### What Wiretrustee is not doing:
 * Wireguard key management.
 In consequence, you need to generate peer keys and specify them on Wiretrustee initialization step.
+This feature is on the roadmap.
 * Peer address management.
-You have to specify a unique peer local address (e.g. 10.30.30.1/24) when configuring Wiretrustee
+You have to specify a unique peer local address (e.g. 10.30.30.1/24) when configuring Wiretrustee.
+This feature is on the roadmap.

 ### Product Roadmap
 - [Public Roadmap](https://github.com/wiretrustee/wiretrustee/projects/2)